Quaver/Nameless/README.md

 We needed a solution that was **performant, scalable, and reliable** - so we built **Nameless.**

-This application is being developed for **internal use.** As such, **no support or proper documentation** will be provided for the usage this software.
+This application is being developed for **internal use.** As such, **no support or proper documentation** will be provided for the usage of this software.

 ## LICENSE